Nissan Skyline: Eleventh generation (V35; 2001)

 The V35 broke with previous Skyline tradition - it offered no straight-six engine, no turbocharger since the R30, and no GT-R version, a decision which extended to all later Skylines.
 The intention had been for the model to use a different name, a decision reversed by Renault/Nissan CEO Carlos Ghosn, who choose to gear the V35 towards the luxury-sport market.
 Billing the 350Z as a pure sports car, Nissan put a slightly more powerful VQ35DE in the 350Z, and while both the Skyline and the 350Z shared the same platform, the 350Z had additional bracing, under-body aero parts, and weighed 100 kg less.
 As of 1 July 2001 (two weeks after launch), total domestic Japanese Skyline orders had reached 4200 units.

+When the V35 Skyline sedan was announced in June 2001, it was announced that a coupe would be released one year later.
+However, the CPV35 coupe was actually released in January 2003, about a year and a half later, six months later than planned.

 Some fans refer to the V35 as the "New Generation Skyline" due to drastic changes between its R34 predecessor and the new V35.
 Japanese tuners mostly ignored the V35 Skyline; the 2006 Tsukuba Super Lap Battle had not a single V35 entrant.
 Tuners such as Mines, Amuse, Hosaka, Garage Defend, M Speed, Nagisa, MCR, HKS, & Top Secret continued developing R32-R34 GT-Rs as time attack cars.
 Top Secret did tune a V35 but replaced the original VQ35DE V6 engine with a twin-turbo VK45DE V8 engine.
 Signal USA also entered a V35 in Formula D but replaced the original six-cylinder VQ35DE engine with the turbocharged four-cylinder SR20DET engine.